AJWest22/weather-app/weather-app/README.md

 The data presented in this app comes from the JSON file sent with the technical challenge.
 The file contained an array of 16 objects, each one representive of 1 day, with various keys.
 To present the data on the site, <p> tags and <h2> tags are used to ranslate across.
 The data contains weather related objects with various keys.
 The objects and their keys are all presented in the in-depth view of that partcular day, whie a brief overview of the more important ones are displayed in the overview of that partcular day.

+## **Bugs**

+The following is a brief overview of some of the known bugs on this site, and are things I am actively researching on how to amend ASAP.

+- The image of the sun and clouds in the "Todays Weather" section of the site isn't aligned with the text.
+They should be together, and I'm not sure why that is.
+I tried to position it with various margin and paddings but it didn't budge.
+I'm not sure why this is.

+- When resizing the app on mobile, there is some slight overflow, which I believe comes from the "Next 5 Days" header.
+I removed the margin-left on mobile and that helped it considerably, however it is still pushing things over slghtly. i think it might be due to the padding.

+- The shade of blue from the present day weather section drops down a bit to far.
+I think this is due to the 50vh setting, it is something I am working to correct.